 The transformative forces of the technological revolution include a set of broader socio-economic, geopolitical, and demographic drivers of change.
 The interaction between the drivers creates developments in multiple directions where the interconnection in between makes them intensify one another even more.
-However, instead of focusing on jobs that will disappear and which new fields can come in its place, this trend analysis uses a design thinking approach, which means that it starts from human skills and its development, its performance, human health, and what tech do to improve it even further.
+However, instead of focusing on jobs that will disappear and which new fields can come in its place, this trend analysis uses a design thinking approach.
+Such job skills trends mean that it starts from human skills and its development, its performance, human health, and what tech do to improve it even further.
 This perspective also underlines the fact that people will remain their organization’s most valuable asset.

 Job skills trends